 Combine the water, butter, sugar, and salt in a medium sized saucepan and bring it to a boil.
 Take it off the heat, add in your flour all at once, mix to incorporate.
 Put it back on the stove, stirring continuously until the dough pulls together and away from the side of the pan.
 This takes about a minute.
 Then transfer your dough into a mixing bowl and with the mixer on start adding your eggs one by one, beating for a minute between each addition.
 By the time you add your third egg the batter should still be thick but slide off your beaters in ribbons.
-If that isn’t happening add in your third egg.
+If that isn’t happening add in your fourth egg.

 Now on to the piping part.
 This dough can be a little unforgiving as every little bump gets amplified.
 In essence you just need to pipe out a 2.5-3 inch straight line, an inch and a half apart on your baking sheet.
 Then pop it into the oven and bake for 16-18 minutes until the shells are puffed up and golden.
 DO NOT open your oven more than you have to, the high heat is key here.